Quantifying With Only Positive Training Data: Introduction

 As previously mentioned, we were the first researchers to define OCQ in the context of the Quantification community.
-However, it is important to point out that, in the wider context of Machine Learning, OCQ was not the first framework to tackle the problem of counting with only positive labeled data.
-Work in a research area called Positive and Unlabeled Learning (PUL) also developed methods that solve this problem with publications that go as far back as 2008 \citep{elkan2008learning}, under the task named Positive and Unlabeled Prior Estimation (PUPE).
-The main distinction between the methods proposed for PUPE and for OCQ is that the former do not induce models that can be reapplied for several unlabeled test samples, while the latter do.
+However, in the broader context of Machine Learning, OCQ was not the first framework to tackle counting with only positive labelled data.
+Work in a research area called Positive and Unlabeled Learning (PUL) also developed methods that solve this problem with publications that go as far back as 2008 \citep{elkan2008}, under the task named Positive and Unlabeled Prior Estimation (PUPE).
+The main distinction between the methods proposed for PUPE and OCQ is that the former do not induce models that can be reapplied for several unlabeled test samples, while the latter does.
 Thus, to a great extent, both Quantification and PUPE share common goals.
 However, somewhat surprisingly, they have evolved as disparate academic fields.

-One of the purposes of this paper is therefore an attempt to contribute to building a better awareness of how each area can enrich the other.
-More specifically, in our previous work \citep{denisOCQ2018} we proposed PAT and ODIn and compared them solely against baseline and topline approaches under a narrow experimental setup (see Section~\ref{sec:exp:2}).
+Therefore, this paper contributes to building better awareness of how each area can enrich the other.
+More specifically, in our previous work \citep{denisOCQ2018} we proposed Passive Aggressive Threshold (PAT) and One Distribution Inside (ODIn).
+We compared them solely against baseline and topline approaches under a narrow experimental setup (see Section~\ref{sec:exp:2}).
 In this paper, we extend our previous efforts by:

-\begin{itemize} \item Critically reviewing some of the most relevant methods in PUPE literature in detail, thus unifying PUPE and OCQ literature; \item Extending our experimental setup to better understand the behavior of the methods under varying circumstances (see Section~\ref{sec:exp:3}); \item Comparing our proposals against the actual state-of-the-art rather than baselines, according to quantification error and time cost; \item Developing the Exhaustive TIcE (ExTIcE), a variation of the existing Tree Induction for $\mathfrak{c}$ Estimation \citep{bekker2018estimating}. \end{itemize}
+\begin{itemize} \item Reviewing some of the most relevant methods in PUPE literature in detail, thus unifying PUPE and OCQ literature; \item {Providing theoretical grounding and guaranties to PAT;} \item Extending our experimental setup to better understand the behaviour of the methods under varying circumstances (see Section~\ref{sec:exp:3}); \item Comparing PAT against actual state-of-the-art approaches rather than baselines, according to quantification error and time required; \item Developing the Exhaustive TIcE (ExTIcE), a variation of the existing Tree Induction for $\mathfrak{c}$ Estimation \citep{bekker2018estimating}. \end{itemize}

-In our analysis, we discover that PAT outperforms all other methods tested in the majority of settings we evaluated while being orders of magnitude faster.
+In our analysis, we discover that PAT outperforms all other methods tested in most settings we evaluated while being orders of magnitude faster.